samm82/WorshipList/README.md

 ## Description

-Every week for worship at LIFT Church, I have to create a chord chart for the songs we're playing that week.
+Whenever I'm on worship at LIFT Church, I have to create a chord chart for the songs we're playing that week, so I made a program to automate that process.
 This program automatically generates that chord chart.
-This is done by a GUI, by running `make`.
+This is done through a GUI, by running `make`.

 To generate documentation, run `make doc` in the directory with the Makefile.
 This will create two folders; the important files are html/index and latex/refman.pdf for documentation.